unicornroland00/SNNTool/README.md

 Or send an email to GangCai@gnnu.edu.cn (Gang Cai) to report issues and bugs.
 Any bug reports, code contributions, suggestions, feedback and insights are immensely appreciated and will support this project.

+# Copyright
-# Copyright 2023 Gang Cai and Lingyan Wu
+Copyright 2023 Gang Cai and Lingyan Wu
     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at